 Where to seek advice, for example, from their family, their school and other sources.

-In science lessons in both key stages teachers inform children about
+In science lessons in both key stages teachers inform children about the body, its functions and keeping healthy, following the national Curriculum for Science (2014).

+In key stage one, the focus is on identifying, naming and labelling basic parts of the body and their function relating to the senses, offspring, basic needs, exercise, diet and hygiene

-In key stage one, the focus is on In key stage two, we teach about the main stages of the human life cycle and puberty,
+In key stage two, we teach about the main stages of the human life cycle and puberty, nutrition and life processes of reproduction, impact of diet, exercise, drugs lifestyle choices and alcohol.

 In PE we teach about being aware of our bodies, keeping healthy and fit, about personal hygiene, keeping safe, personal space and privacy.
 As far as possible, the children’s personal privacy is respected.
-In we have made arrangements for the girls and boys to change separately.
+In upper key stage two we have made arrangements for the girls and boys to change separately, when appropriate.

-When possible, the school nurse supports staff – in particular she leads a session with the year 5 girls, after the module on menstruation has been delivered as part of the Body Changes in Puberty Unit, discussing menstruation, showing period pads and menstrual products.
+When possible, the school nurse supports staff – in particular she leads a session with the year 5 girls, after the module on menstruation has been delivered as part of the Body Changes in Puberty Unit, discussing menstruation, showing period pads and menstrual products; a separate session with the nurse is also shared for the boys to discuss puberty and questions they may have.

-(All visitors adhere to the School and Shropshire’s visitor’s policy, which is available .
+(All visitors adhere to the School and Shropshire’s visitor’s policy, which is available in reception as visitors sign into the school.

 Relationships education per year group